AlexanderC04/tic-tac-toe/README.md

 ## Description

-make a Tic Tac Toe game you can play in your browser!.
+Make a Tic Tac Toe game you can play in your browser!.
 Practice project for JS Factory Functions and the Module Pattern.

 ### Screenshot